Ensuring wildilfe Thrive in Utah

 Isobel Lingenfelter

-Isobel works as the Utah Wildlife Federation’s Wildlife Connectivity Coordinator.
-In this role, Isobel convenes and facilitates a wildlife connectivity working group comprised of representatives from organizations and state agencies, and partners with the Board to help build a foundation for the Utah Wildlife Federation to achieve long-term organizational success.
+Isobel works as the Utah Wildlife Federation’s Conservation Director.
+In this role, Isobel cultivates collaborative partnerships, manages our conservation programs, and works with internal leadership to help build a foundation for the Utah Wildlife Federation to achieve long-term organizational success.
 Isobel graduated from the University of Utah with a Bachelor’s in Urban Ecology in 2016 while working for Utah Diné Bikéyah, a Native American land conservation group.
-She graduated with her Masters in City & Regional Planning from the University of Pennsylvania and has continued to work for wild and cultural landscapes.
-Isobel focuses on how to promote the economic, social, and ecological health of places held dear; believing one cannot thrive without the other.
+She graduated with her Master's in City & Regional Planning from the University of Pennsylvania and has continued to work for wild and cultural landscapes.
+Isobel received the 2025 Young Leader National Conservation Achievement Award from the National Wildlife Federation for her extraordinary contribution to the conservation of wildlife and natural resources.
+Born and raised in Utah, Isobel focuses on how to promote the economic, social, and ecological health of places held dear, believing one cannot thrive without the other.

 Partners.